How to Smoke CBD Flower and CBD in Bud Form

 If you want to vape or smoke CBD from whole-plant marijuana buds, there’s no need to go blue in the face trying to hold in the smoke.
 If you want to save your CBD flower for smoking or vaping, inhaling just the right amount of smoke along with some fresh oxygen is key to maximizing your medicine and minimizing any negative health impacts.

-Want to learn more about whether it’s safe to smoke THC and CBD?
+Want to learn more about the effects of THC and whether it’s safe to smoke THC and CBD?
 Browse our article What are Side Effects of Smoking Weed for Medical Purposes?
 Or...interested in how the legalization of whole-plant CBD flower and the ability to smoke CBD will alter your experience?
 Check out our article, Marijuana Flower, and the Entourage Effect.
 Is Florida Healthier?
 Click for tips on How to Take Marijuana Edibles.